 Looking to update your keyboard experience?
 Here’s what you need to know.

-A mechanical keyboard uses physical, actual switches under the keys to determine when someone has actually pressed in a key.
-Whereas an ordinary keyboard is a different setup.
+A mechanical keyboard uses physical switches under the keys to determine when someone has pressed a key, whereas an ordinary keyboard is a different setup.

-Mechanical vs. ordinary keyboards
+Mechanical vs. normal

-A mechanical keyboard uses a mechanical switch that is placed under every key to record each keystroke that you make.
-This physical switch is triggered when you press the key before bouncing back quickly to return the key to its original position.
-An ordinary PC keyboard, on the other hand, uses a rubber dome and membrane to allow for the depression and recording of the key.
-It is a common type of keyboard since it is easy and cheap to produce.
+On the other hand, an ordinary PC keyboard uses a rubber dome and membrane to allow for the depression and recording of the key.
+It is a common keyboard type since it is easy and cheap to produce.